ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Operate as a multidiciplinary **collaberative team** to bennefit the decentralized autonomous community (DAC)
 * Incubate **innovative engagements** through social, marketing, community and technical research
+* Establish **BitShare Development Legal Defense** funding
+* Engage the community, regulators and public as the authoritative source for development information

 Background
 ==========